 Passcode entry is a four digit number which keeps unauthorized personnel from changing the unit's parameters.
 Front panel keys are each marked with a small digit in the lower right corner.
 For the five keys there are five digits --- 1,2,3,4,5.
-Pass-code is a combination of these digits and for CN1511 units, passcode for selection of ramp/soak programs is 4523.
-The pass-code to program new ramp/soak profiles, limits, controller parameters
+Pass-code is a combination of these digits and for DPS3301 units the pass-code to program new parameters is 3254.

-, etc. is 3254.
 Three attempts at entering the correct pass-code are allowed.
 Anytime a wrong digit is entered, the display will read HELP.
 If correct pass-code is not entered within three attempts, the system will exit SETUP and return to normal display mode.
 To make another attempt, you have to get into setup again by holding in 'SETUP' key.

 As soon as correct four digit pass-code is entered, the unit is ready for setup.
 At this point the unit will display 'PrG Ctr' (for 'Program Controller').
-All the options available for programming at this point are:
+Available options at this point are: